-LOOM is a staking token that is used to secure the network, reward contributors, and serve as the native currency on the Loom Marketplace.
+The LOOM token is an ERC-20 token on the Ethereum network, it is a staking token that is used to secure the Basechain network, and is further used as the currency that dApp developers use to host their dapps on BaseChain.

-Any LOOM holder can delegate their tokens on the platform to help support validators and actively participate in securing the network.
+Any LOOM holder can delegate their tokens on Basechain to help support validators and actively participate in securing the network.

 As a staking token, LOOM enables a system where participants are incentivized to contribute toward securing the network: